oscontext/oscpy_PyCurl/README.md

 * `oscQuery.b_et_query('asn:12345 AND different_asn:23456',<api_key>,size=5,fields='first_seen,last_seen',fields='mnl')`

 ## Notes:
-This is not intended to be an exhaustive guid to searching the OSC API.
+This is not intended to be an exhaustive guide to searching the OSC API.
 If you need more assistance, please contact support@oscontext.com and someone will be glad to assist you.

 Open Source Context offers training to almost any orginization (not just customers) on how to improve security operations through the use of increased knowledge, open source tooling, automation, passiveDNS and passiveBGP.
 Although the training is given using the OSC API and tooling, the concepts taught are applicable across any reliable pDNS or pBGP data set.